 - Identify and use past, present, and future verb tenses properly.

 - Identify and use subjects and verbs correctly in speaking and writing simple sentences.

 - Punctuation, including end punctuation, apostrophes, commas, colons, quotation marks in dialogue, and apostrophes in singular possessives.

 - Punctuate dates, city and state, and titles of books correctly.

 - Use commas in dates, locations, and addresses and for items in a series.

-- Capitalize proper nouns, including holidays, product names, titles used with someone’s name, initials, and geographic locations, historical periods, and special events correctly.
+- Capitalize all proper nouns correctly.
+These will include holidays, product names, titles used with someone’s name, initials, geographic locations, historical periods, and special events .